craigk5n/ilibgo/README.md

 ## History

-This could was ported to Go from the original [version in C](https://github.com/craigk5n/ilib).
+This code was ported to Go from the original [version in C](https://github.com/craigk5n/ilib).
-The API remains as close to the original as it made sense to do.
+The API remains very close to the original C code.
 All the functions dropped the "I" at the start since Go supports namespaces.
 The original C library was modeled after the X11 functions, documented